June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 The Law of Pure Potentiality

-Connecting with pure potentiality helps dissolve limiting beliefs and unlocks creativity, wisdom, and joy.
+Connecting with pure potentiality helps dissolve limiting beliefs and unlock creativity, wisdom, and joy.
 Many leaders use meditation and silence to access this state; these practices have measurable benefits for stress reduction and cognitive function1.

 Examples of the Law in Action